PallaviSharma04/PallaviSharma04/README.md

-- 👋 Hi there, I’m Pallavi Sharma.
+   **Hi there, I’m Pallavi Sharma 👋**
-- 👀 I’m an aspiring Data Analyst passionate about uncovering insights from data.
+- 👀 I’m an aspiring *Data Analyst* passionate about uncovering insights from data.
 - 🌱 I’m currently learning to use data to solve real-world problems and contribute to impactful decision-making.
 - 💞️ I’m open to collaborate on data analysis projects,volunteer or otherwise.
 - 📫 Let's connect on [Linkedin](https://www.linkedin.com/in/pallavi-sharma-588a16246/).